The best supplements for men

 Why?
 Research is fairly conclusive that BCAA supplementation before, during and after training can help induce muscle protein synthesis (MPS), which is the technical term for the process that lays down new muscle tissue that makes your muscles bigger and stronger.
 BCAAs also improve muscular endurance, increase energy levels, and reduce recovery time.
 High use of BCAAs can deplete levels of other nutrients, especially the B vitamin B6, so choose a product that also contains these vitamins or take a daily a multivitamin.

 –Inhibits muscle tissue breakdown

 –Shortens recovery time

 –No substitute for high-quality protein-rich foods

 BCAAs can be a cheap and tasty way to improve gym performance, increase muscle mass growth and speed up the recovery process.

 What?
 Creatine is an organic compound that exists naturally in the body and is instrumental in providing energy to your cells.
 It is not an essential nutrient because your body can make it from other compounds (two amino acids: glycine and arginine), but it can also be consumed through certain foods.
 Red meat, such as steak, is naturally high in creatine.

 Why?
-Taking creatine will increase your body’s natural levels and research has shown that supplementation can improve physical performance, especially during high-effort exercise, such as weight lifting or high-intensity interval training, because creatine enables your muscles to work harder for longer.
-Always take creatine with plenty of water to avoid dehydration, and some people benefit from taking it with food to prevent stomach upset or discomfort.
+Taking a creatine supplement will increase your body’s natural levels, which is why it’s one of our best supplements for men.
+Research has shown that supplementation can improve physical performance, especially during high-effort exercise, such as weight lifting or high-intensity interval training.
+Why?
+Because creatine enables your muscles to work harder for longer.
+Always take creatine with plenty of water to avoid dehydration.
+Some people benefit from taking it with food to prevent stomach upset or discomfort.

 –Increases your cells energy stores